Cash-strapped Pakistan welcomes first shipment of cut-price crude from Russia - ExBulletin

 Prime Minister Shahbaz Sharif hailed it as a fulfillment of promises made to the nation while Information Minister Marriyum Aurangzeb tweeted that it was a real service to the people.

-The cargo was unloaded in the port city of Karachi, the country’s main hub for imports.
+The cargo was being unloaded in the port city of Karachi, the country’s main import hub.
 Cash-strapped Pakistan had been in talks with Russia to import cut-price crude since February 2022, when former Pakistani Prime Minister Imran Khan traveled to Moscow to meet President Vladimir Putin.

 Khan’s visit coincided with the start of Russia’s invasion of Ukraine, a visit which at the time strained relations between Pakistan and the United States.
 Moscow has since grappled with Western sanctions during the war, redirecting much of its supply to India, China and other Asian countries at cut prices after Western customers shunned it in response to the invasion.

+READ MORE: OPEC+ member nations consider more production cuts as oil prices fall

-Pakistani Deputy Oil Minister Musadiq Malik told Geo News TV channel that Islamabad initially signed an agreement with Russia for the purchase of 100,000 tons of oil, which is expected to arrive on two ships.
+Pakistani Deputy Oil Minister Musadiq Malik told Geo news channel that Islamabad initially signed an agreement with Russia for the purchase of 100,000 tonnes of oil, which is expected to arrive on two ships.
 The first ship with crude arrived in Karachi on Sunday.
 The size of her cargo was not immediately known.

 He gave no details on the price of Russian oil, saying only that Pakistan would try to ensure a steady import expecting pump prices to fall.